gitmasoud/random-usernames/README.md

 # Example Projects
 here is one that uses the Random User names and includes a dynamic generator to select a name at random.

-# Help Wanted Label
-Any other issue labeled help wanted is ready for a PR.

 # Principles
 No animation dependencies